judoscale/judoscale-python/README.md

         "HOST": "localhost",
         "PORT": 6379,
         "DB": 0
+        "SSL_CERT_REQS": None  # If you are running on Heroku and using Heroku Data for Redis Premium }
 }
-}
 ```

+> :warning: **NOTE:** If you are running on Heroku and using any of the Premium plans for Heroku Data for Redis, you will have to turn off SSL certificate verification as per https://help.heroku.com/HC0F8CUS/redis-connection-issues.

 If you are using [Django-RQ](https://github.com/rq/django-rq/tree/master), you can also pull configuration from `RQ_QUEUES` directly: